gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 * title: Create date and time part columns

 ##### !question

+## Solutions
+Example solutions to the exercises in this lesson above are available in [this spreadsheet](https://drive.google.com/uc?export=download&id=1uwz0H2A0Fmr7-AAlsHcfz41zc5ksfY6w).
+These are intended for use after the exercises are completed.

+Solutions to the code-alongs in this lesson are available in [this spreadsheet]((https://drive.google.com/uc?export=download&id=15ba5zPqGaBaMdHei7Bm6FIqa7Tn2qyE6)

+### Resources

 **Exercise: Pronto bike share data (40 min)**
 * Work in pairs